pivotal/docs-tap/cli-plugins/apps/command-reference/workload_tail.hbs.md

 # tanzu apps workload tail

-This topic tells you about the Apps CLI `tanzu apps workload tail`  command.
+This topic tells you about the Tanzu Apps CLI `tanzu apps workload tail` command.

 The `tanzu apps workload tail` checks the runtime logs of a workload.